MOSAIC: Modular Scalable Autonomy for Intelligent Coordination of Heterogeneous Robotic Teams: CONCLUSION FUTURE WORK

 In this work, we present~\textbf{\mosaic, a modular and scalable autonomy framework} that enables unified mission-level coordination of heterogeneous robotic teams.
 The key contribution is a unified mission abstraction, based on system-level objectives and robot-specific tasks, and layered autonomy, enabling robots to allocate and execute exploration and measurement tasks in parallel while a single operator retains the ability to intervene at mission-, robot-, and driver-level to account for unexpected situations.
 Our approach provides an operator with a simple interface for performing actions, ranging from direct teleoperation to running complex action sequences via behavior trees, without creating excessive workloads.
 We demonstrated our system in a 40-minute field deployment with five robots in a lunar-analog scenario, showing robust mission execution and continued operation despite the complete loss of one platform.
 Finally, we distilled practical lessons learned—particularly around \gls{ros2} interoperability, wireless communication, and \gls{qos}, team composition, and operator workflows—to inform future multi-robot planetary missions.

 In future work, we will address open points on our~\mosaic approach highlighted in~\Cref{sec: LESSONS LEARNED}.
 We aim to push our approach as close as possible to real deployments of lunar exploitation teams and other similar mission scenarios.
-Specifically, we plan to achieve fully autonomous operation during longer communication blackouts by incorporating mesh communication and decentralized task and~\gls{poi} management.
+Specifically, we plan to achieve autonomous operation on the mission level during longer communication blackouts, between the robots and the mission control stations, by incorporating mesh communication between robots and decentralized task/\gls{poi} management.
+This decoupling from a central authority while maintaining eventual consistency promises higher uptime and fault tolerance.
 Additionally, we plan to extend operator management to reduce task management workload and enable the incorporation of additional specialized operators.
 The goal is to optimize this system to manage larger teams (\textasciitilde 10 robots) with 2-3 operators.
+Another planned addition is an extension of the objective and task management to enable tighter cooperation between robots for specific tasks.
+Especially, forming ad hoc sub-teams for complex objectives and enabling closely coupled task execution are intended here.
 Finally, we aim to provide a standardized interface for integrating~\gls{ros2}-based robots into the team framework, simplifying the integration of new systems into our~\mosaic architecture.